 Nehemiah was very sad that his home-city was still in shambles and so he prayed to God that King Artaxerxes would let him return to Jerusalem to rebuild the city's walls.
 The King agreed.
 Nehemiah got to Jerusalem and inspected the walls and found them in very poor condition and he convinced the leaders of Jerusalem to start a rebuilding project.

 But not everyone was happy that they were rebuilding.
-Two guys named Sanballat and Tobiah mocked them and made fun of them.
+Two men named Sanballat and Tobiah mocked them and made fun of them.
 But Nehemiah and the people pressed on and began to have some success in the rebuilding.
-Once Sanballat and Tobiah saw that they were actually making progress, their mockery turned to anger and they got a bunch of Arabs together to fight the Jews as they were rebuilding.
+Once Sanballat and Tobiah saw that they were actually making progress, their mockery turned to anger and they rallied the surrounding peoples to fight the Jews as they were rebuilding.

 Then their enemies decided that they would have to trick Nehemiah to get the work to stop.
 They started rumors that the Jewish people were rebuilding Jerusalem because they wanted to overthrow the Persians.
 They hired another Jew to try and trap Nehemiah in the temple alone where they could kill him.
 But Nehemiah pressed on and the work was completed.
 It took them 52 days to complete the walls of Jerusalem.